 The Master of Arts degree signifies an important step in a student’s scholarly development.
 The requirements for a Master of Arts degree in anthropology at Syracuse University emphasize comprehensive understanding of anthropology and the articulation of its various sub-fields.
 The department feels this is the core strength of their discipline.
 Coursework and qualifying examinations reflect the department’s intent to expose students to the breadth of anthropology prior to engaging in more narrowly defined scholarly studies and doctoral research topics.

-1. Core courses: 30 graduate credits that must include at least four core courses, including a two-course sequence within their subdiscipline, (ANT 611 and ANT 711 for cultural students and ANT 641 and ANT 741 for archaeology students), and at least two core courses in other subdisciplines.
+Core courses: 30 graduate credits that include at least five core courses, including a two-course sequence within their subdiscipline, (ANT 611-ANT 711 for cultural students; ANT 641-ANT 741 for archaeology students) and at least three core courses in other subdisciplines.

 The core courses are: